 5. Fix your 404’s

 404 not found pages are where your users end up when they land on a page that has been deleted, moved or doesn't exist.
-While letting old pages go to 404 is not going to hurt your SEO, having too many 404’s can be an indication that something might be broken so you should investigate it if you’re losing out on potential backlinks or offering a bad user experience.
-This could in turn lead to a drop in rankings, loss of visitors and even loss of money as a result.
+While letting old pages go to 404 will not hurt your SEO, having too many 404s can indicate that something might be broken, so you should investigate it.
+Especially if you're experiencing a drop in rankings, loss of visitors or loss of money.

 An example of a 404 page (lego.com)

-You’ve been on a website and seen something like this before right?
-Did you stay and look around or navigate away?
-If your user sees something like this it’s highly likely that they will leave the site and possibly never return.
-If it gives them a bad experience, it can be annoying, and even prevent them clicking on more links for your site in case they receive the same answer.
+Why is it important to fix your 404s?
+If your user sees something like this, they will likely leave the site and possibly never return.
+If it gives them a bad experience, it can be annoying and even prevent them from clicking on more links for your site in case they receive the same answer.

 Conclusion

-See SEO isn’t all bad, once you get your head around it.
+SEO isn't all bad once you get your head around it.
 But we appreciate sometimes you need a helping hand.
-So, if you have any further questions then please contact us.
-That’s why we’re here.
+So, if you have any further questions, please contact us.
+That's why we're here.